Research

 Reverse-Engineering Nature for Locomotion Control in Robots

-Physics-based Numerical Simulation Algorithms for Predicting Robot Behavior
+Physics-based Numerical Simulation Methods for Predicting Robot Behavior